 About the project

 About a year and a half ago, I initiated a new project at Yoast.
 As someone with a background in scientific research, I wanted to back our SEO analysis with some proper research.
 In the case of Yoast SEO, a lot could actually be backed up with data, it just hadn’t been collated yet.
 I wanted to be sure, I wanted to be able to explain to our users why the checks in Yoast SEO are there, what the ideas behind the checks are.

 That’s why I put together a team of experts: SEO-experts, developers, and linguists.
 Since August of 2017, we’ve been working together.
 The main goal of our team was to check whether what we’re saying in our SEO checks still makes sense and to base that on actual data.
 A lot of urban myths exist in SEO, so we were trying to clear up any misconceptions.

 The recalibration project has led to some changes in Yoast SEO.
 For instance, we added a check on keyword distribution.
-We check whether or not you use your keyword, and whether it’s evenly distributed throughout your text.
-While working on the recalibration, we also came up with the new functionality to recognize wordforms (plurals, past tense, different word order).
-As Google is getting better in understanding texts and context, we felt that we needed to update our SEO analysis and make it smarter.
+It checks whether or not you use your keyword, and whether it’s evenly distributed throughout your text.
+While working on the recalibration, we also came up with the new functionality to recognize word forms (plurals, past tense, different word order).
+As Google is getting better at understanding texts and context, we felt that we needed to update our SEO analysis and make it smarter.
 That’s probably the most visible result of our recalibration-project.

 Read more: Premium SEO analysis »